 - 1 3/4 cup pure pumpkin puree – 1 (15 ounce) can of pure pumpkin

 - 1 teaspoon vanilla

 - 1 cup ginger snap cookie crumbles and about 8 ginger snap cookies that are whole

 - 1 tablespoons granulated sugar if you have extra fine sugar this is best

 - Preheat oven to 350 degrees.

-- Just before serving mix the pumpkin pie spice-infused whipped cream by whisking together the 1 cup whipping cream, 1 tablespoon granulated sugar, and 1/4 teaspoon pumpkin pie spice until the whipped cream is thickened.
+- Just before serving, whisk or beat together 1 cup whipping cream, 1 tablespoon granulated sugar, and 1/4 teaspoon pumpkin pie spice until the whipped cream is thickened.